shansaipedz/Mini-AddU-SIS-Student-Information-System-/README.md

 ## 📘 Description

-**Mini-AddU-SIS** is a lightweight, front-end-based **Student Information System (SIS)** designed for academic institutions like **Ateneo de Davao University (AddU)**.
+**Mini-AddU-SIS** is a lightweight, front-end-based **Student Information System (SIS)** designed for academic institutions like **Ateneo de Davao University (AdDU)**.
 The system provides essential functionality for both students and teachers — allowing students to view their grades and teachers to manage and encode grades through a simple, user-friendly interface.

 This project is ideal for demonstrating basic web development, HTML structure, form controls, and mock data display for educational purposes.